| A

 transportation and delivery of cargo |

-The broadest form of coverage available,
+| ALL-RISK INSURANCE | The broadest form of coverage available,

 providing protection against all risk of physical loss or damage